abhiroopdutta/C-Shell/README.md

     Read: Read the command from standard input.
     Parse: Separate the command string into a program and arguments.
     Execute: Run the parsed command

+System calls -

+1.fprintf()
+2.exit()
+3.execvp()
+This particular variant expects a program name and an array (also called a vector, hence the ‘v’) of string arguments (the first one has to be the program name).
+The ‘p’ means that instead of providing the full file path of the program to run, we’re going to give its name, and let the operating system search for the program in the path